Yashwanth1099/Yashwanth1099/README.md

 - 👋 Hi, I’m Yashwanth
-- 👀 I’m interested in Data science, AI and exploring other fields :)
+- 👀 Exploring Data science, AI and upcomming advancements :)
 - 🌱 I’m currently learning Masters in Data science
-- 💞️ I’m looking for an good oppourtunity to work in Data science
-- 📫 contact - 9025538119

 <!---
 Yashwanth1099/Yashwanth1099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.